River health warnings

 Temporary health warnings

-Waihao River at Gum Tree Flat Road
+Waihao River at Gum Tree Road (Don’s Hole)

-Health New Zealand, National Public Health Service has issued a health warning for Waihao River at Gum Tree Flat Road (Don's Hole).
+Health New Zealand | Te Whatu Ora has issued a health warning after high levels of faecal bacteria were found in samples taken from Waihao River at Gum Tree Road (Don’s Hole).